TIBCOSoftware/mashling-recipes/recipes/kubernetes/mashling-on-kubernetes/README.md

 ```

 ## Building the gateway
-To build a gateway from this recipe that can run in an `alpine` docker container on Kubernetes we need to compile the gateway to work with linux:
+To build a gateway from this recipe that can run in an `alpine` docker container on Kubernetes we need to compile the gateway to work with linux.
+To do that, you'll need to add `env GOOS=linux` to your command to instruct the compiler to build for Linux operating systems:
 ```
 $ cd gateway
 $ env GOOS=linux mashling build